FelixPellerin/TxtFileModifier/README.md

 > -B : Set encoding type of output file.
 (Default : UTF-8)

 > -P : Sort the lines in alphabetical order
+> -PR : Sort the lines in reverse alphabetical order